 Bank of America offers a range of credit card options, including travel, cashback and rewards cards.
-No matter which card you choose however, they all work in a similar fashion.
-This makes using the program a breeze.
+However, they all work in a similar fashion no matter which card you choose.
+As a result, using the program is a breeze.

 Why should you take part in Bank of America rewards?